elemental/Elemental/doc/source/lapack-like/factorizations.rst

 .. note::

-   See HPSDCholesky for a generalization which also works for semi-definite matrices.
+   See :cpp:func:`HPSDCholesky` for a generalization which also works for semi-definite matrices.

 :math:`LDL^H` factorization
 ---------------------------